iHanjra/module-three-study-guide/01-npm-for-react.md

 ## Exporting JSON

 - Why isn't there an export statement anywhere?
+Data's purpose is to be exported so it doesn't need to be explicitly exported.
+It's done automatically.

 ```json
 [